The Impact of Responsive Email Design

 More businesses turn to responsive designs

-To ensure emails are compatible with iPhones and alike, most businesses are turning to what’s called “responsive email design.”
-Responsive emails automatically adapt to whatever device they are opened on.
+As a result, to ensure emails are compatible with iPhones and alike, most businesses are turning to what’s called “responsive email design.”
+Responsive emails automatically adapt to whatever device they are opened upon.
 In other words, emails with a responsive design look great on every device – no matter what kind is used.

 To show you how different responsive designs are, take a look at the picture below.
 It compares two websites.
 The one on the left is responsive.
 The one on the right isn’t.
 The responsive site is more organized, offers better navigation and doesn’t require scrolling to the left and right to read the text.
 The same concept applies to emails.